Fan (machine): Noise

-Optimal temperature for use

-The optimal temperature for using a fan to cool down remains uncertain.
+Temperature and humidity limits for cooling humans

 While fans are commonly used to lower body temperature through evaporative cooling, there is a point at which the convection effect of moving air can counteract this benefit.
 This temperature, at which fan use may become detrimental, is currently unknown.

 Health organizations offer varying guidance on fan usage in high temperatures.
-The Centers for Disease Control and Prevention (CDC) advises against fan use when temperatures exceed 32.2 °C (90 °F), while the World Health Organization (WHO) suggests avoiding fan use above 40 °C (104 °F).
+The Centers for Disease Control and Prevention (CDC) advises against fan use when temperatures exceed 32.2 C, while the World Health Organization (WHO) suggests avoiding fan use above 40 C, while the US Environmental Protection Agency's limit is a 99 F heat index, which incorporates humidity.

 Recent studies have shed further light on this issue, though their findings are somewhat contradictory.
-One study found limited additional benefit from fan use above 35 °C (95 °F), while another study reported a 31% reduction in cardiac stress among elderly individuals using fans at 38 °C (100 °F).
+One study found limited additional benefit from fan use above 35 C, while another study reported a 31% reduction in cardiac stress among elderly individuals using fans at 38 C.

-Fan motor drive methods
+Motor-drive methods

 Building heating and cooling systems commonly use squirrel-cage fans driven by separate electric motors connected by belts.

 Standalone fans are usually powered by an electric motor, often attached directly to the motor's output, with no gears or belts.
 The motor is either hidden in the fan's center hub or extends behind it.
 For big industrial fans, three-phase asynchronous motors are commonly used, may be placed near the fan, and drive it through a belt and pulleys.
 Smaller fans are often powered by shaded pole AC motors, or brushed or brushless DC motors.
-AC-powered fans usually use mains voltage, while DC-powered fans typically use low voltage, typically 24V, 12V, or 5 V.
+AC-powered fans usually use mains voltage, while DC-powered fans typically use low voltage, typically 5, 12, or 24 volts.

 The fan is often connected to machines with a rotating part rather than being powered separately.
 This is commonly seen in motor vehicles with internal combustion engines, large cooling systems, locomotives, and winnowing machines, where the fan is connected to the drive shaft or through a belt and pulleys.
 Another common configuration is a dual-shaft motor, where one end of the shaft drives a mechanism, while the other has a fan mounted on it to cool the motor itself.
 Window air conditioners commonly use a dual-shaft fan to operate separate fans for the interior and exterior parts of the device.

 Where electrical power or rotating parts are not readily available, other methods may drive fans.
 High-pressure gases such as steam can drive a small turbine, and high-pressure liquids can drive a pelton wheel, either of which can provide the rotational drive for a fan.

-Large, slow-moving energy sources, such as a flowing river, can also power a fan using a water wheel and a series of step-down gears or pulleys to increase the rotational speed to that required for efficient fan operation.

 Internal combustion engines sometimes drive an engine cooling fan directly or may use a separate electric motor.

 Large electric motors may have a cooling fan either on the back or inside the case.
 (Shown with the black rear cover removed.)